plotly/plotly.py/doc/python/px-arguments.md

     thumbnail: thumbnail/plotly-express.png
 ---

-### Column-oriented, Matrix or Geographic Data
+### Plotly Express works with Column-oriented, Matrix or Geographic Data

 Plotly Express provides functions to visualize a variety of types of data.
 Most functions such as `px.bar` or `px.scatter` expect to operate on column-oriented data of the type you might store in a Pandas `DataFrame` (in either "long" or "wide" format, see below). [`px.imshow` operates on matrix-like data](/python/imshow/) you might store in a `numpy` or `xarray` array and functions like [`px.choropleth` and `px.choropleth_mapbox` can operate on geographic data](/python/maps/) of the kind you might store in a GeoPandas `GeoDataFrame`.
 This page details how to provide column-oriented data to most Plotly Express functions.

-### Long-, Wide-, and Mixed-Form Data
+### Plotly Express works with  Long-, Wide-, and Mixed-Form Data

 *Until version 4.8, Plotly Express only operated on long-form (previously called "tidy") data, but [now accepts wide-form and mixed-form data](/python/wide-form/) as well.*

 There are three common conventions for storing column-oriented data, usually in a data frame with column names:

-* **long-form data** is suitable for storing multivariate data (i.e. dimensions greater than 2), with one row per observation, and one column per variable.
+* **long-form data** has one row per observation, and one column per variable.
+This is suitable for storing and displaying multivariate data i.e. with dimension greater than 2.
+This format is sometimes called "tidy".
-* **wide-form data** is suitable for storing 2-dimensional data, with one row per value of one of the first variable, and one column per value of the second variable.
+* **wide-form data** has one row per value of one of the first variable, and one column per value of the second variable.
+This is suitable for storing and displaying 2-dimensional data.
-* **mixed-form data** is a hybrid of long-form and wide-form data, with one row per value of one variable, and some columns representing values of another, and some columns representing more variables (see our [wide-form documentation](/python/wide-form/) for examples of how to use Plotly Express to visualize this kind of data)
+* **mixed-form data** is a hybrid of long-form and wide-form data, with one row per value of one variable, and some columns representing values of another, and some columns representing more variables.
+See the [wide-form documentation](/python/wide-form/) for examples of how to use Plotly Express to visualize this kind of data.

-All Plotly Express functions can operate on long-form data, and the following 2D-Cartesian functions can operate on wide-form data as well:: `px.scatter`, `px.line`, `px.area`, `px.bar`, `px.histogram`, `px.violin`, `px.box`, `px.strip`, `px.funnel`, `px.density_heatmap` and `px.density_contour`.
-Read on for a short example of the differences between these forms, or check out our [detailed documentation about wide-form support](/python/wide-form/).
+Every Plotly Express function other than `imshow` can operate on long-form data, and in addition, the following 2D-Cartesian functions can operate on wide-form and mixed-form data: `px.scatter`, `px.line`, `px.area`, `px.bar`, `px.histogram`, `px.violin`, `px.box`, `px.strip`, `px.funnel`, `px.density_heatmap` and `px.density_contour`.

 By way of example here is the same data, represented in long-form first, and then in wide-form: